 test matrix has two on-disk representations:

-The single-file variant is compiled using the proctor builder and loaded by applications via the proctor loader implementations.
-The single-file schema contains additional information about the when the file was generated and what version it represents.
+The single-file variant is compiled using the Proctor builder and loaded by applications via the Proctor loader implementations.
+The single-file schema contains information about when the file was generated and which version it represents.

 ||String indicating who was responsible for compiling the matrix.
 At Indeed, the builder is initiated by Jenkins and the

 In its uncompiled format, the test-matrix is stored as a single file per test-definition.
 In the test-definitions directory, each test must have a corresponding directory and definition.json file.
-The directory name dictates the name of the test and the definition.json file describes the buckets, allocations and other attributes of the test definition.
+The directory name dictates the test name and the definition.json file describes the buckets, allocations, and other attributes of the test definition.

 . ├── test-definitions | ├── appfeatureatst | ├── definition.json | ├── appfeaturebtst | ├── definition.json | ├── otherappfeaturetst | ├── definition.json

 The above example would describe a test matrix with three tests:

 If you’re using Proctor across multiple applications, it’s advisable to use standard test naming conventions to help differentiate the tests you use for each application.

 Indeed has used a convention similar to this example: